Doc734/ChaosMod/README.md

    - **Evil Highlight**: Virtual damage directly converts to **real pain**!
    - **Inspired Effects**: **Ultimate goal** of all 25 torture effects

-> 💡 **Creative Tribute**: Thanks to the original video creators for their innovative experiments!
-These interesting ideas inspired us to develop this mod, combining virtual games with real-world interaction to bring players a completely new gaming experience! 🎮
+> 💡 **Creative Tribute**: Thanks to the original video creators for their innovative ideas!
+These interesting concepts inspired us to develop this mod, combining virtual games with real-world interaction to bring players a completely new gaming experience! 🎮

-### 🎯 **From Experiment to Reality**
+### 🎯 **From Concept to Reality**

 After watching these two videos, we were deeply shocked:
 - **Why only one damage method?** → We created **25 types**!